Rambler American: 1962

 Setting new sales records, American Motors continued its "policy of making changes only when they truly benefited the customer."
-The 1962 model year Rambler American lineup was essentially the same as 1961.
-Model designations changed with the Custom trim becoming a 400.
+The 1962 model year Rambler American lineup was essentially the same as in 1961.
+However, model designations changed with the base models designated "Deluxe", a mid-level trim called "Custom" displaced the Super, and the previous Custom top trim became a 400.

+American Motors incorporated a new brake system in all 1962 Rambler models.
+The "Double-Safety" braking featured a tandem master cylinder with one hydraulic circuit for the front brakes and a second for the rear brakes.
+Operating normally in unison, braking would still be available should there be a puncture in a hydraulic line.
+Only the Rolls-Royce, Jaguar, and the 1962 Cadillac offered this advanced safety feature.
+Regulations in the United States finally mandated twin-circuit brake systems on all cars starting with 1967 model year production.

 A new "E-stick" option combined a manual three-speed transmission with an automatic clutch as a low-cost alternative to the fully automatic transmission.
-The E-stick was also available in conjunction with an overdrive unit.
-The system was priced at $59.50, but offered stick-shift economy, performance, and driver control without a clutch pedal by using engine oil pressure and intake manifold vacuum to engage and disengage the clutch when shifting gears.
+The E-stick was also available with an overdrive unit.
+The system was priced at $59.50 but offered stick-shift economy, performance, and driver control without a clutch pedal by using engine oil pressure and intake manifold vacuum to engage and disengage the clutch when shifting gears.
+However, the system was complex and the option did not sell well.

 Although the Big Three domestic automakers had introduced competitive compact models by 1962, the Rambler American remained the oldest, smallest, and "stubbornly unique", refusing "to conform to Detroit's standard pattern for scaled-down automobiles" and "free of gimmicky come-ons."
 A 10000 mi road test by Popular Science described the 1962 Rambler American as "sturdy, solid, dependable little automobile, comfortable to drive ... a good buy for what it's built for – transportation, not a status symbol."